gnembon/fabric-carpet/README.md

-# fabric-carpet
+# Fabric Carpet

-Carpets are made of fabric
+Cause all carpets are made of fabric?